 By Nieznany/unknown [Public domain], via Wikimedia Commons

-The process of using standard railroad tracks in the cremation grills evolved as the Germans learned what materials would be best for their grisly work.
+The process of using standard railroad tracks in the cremation grills evolved as the Nazis learned what materials would be best for their grisly work.
 Paul Stangl, the commandant of Treblinka, related: “I know that in the beginning they used rails from the trolley to build the incineration grill.
 But it turned out that these were too weak and bent in the heat.
 They were replaced with real railroad rails.”
-The “trolley” to which Stangl is referring was a small-gauge track laid from the gas chambers to the burial pits on which carts loaded with remains were pushed along by the prisoners.
-Standard railroad tracks are hardened in the manufacturing process and are designed to bear up continuously under the weight of heavily-loaded trains in every type of weather.
-The fact that even these strong railroad tracks needed replacement at intervals is testimony to the fierce and extended heat of the pyres.
+The “trolley” to which Stangl is referring was a small-gauge track laid from the gas chambers to the burial pits.
+On this track, carts loaded with remains were pushed along by prisoners.
+Meanwhile, standard railroad tracks are hardened in the manufacturing process; they are designed to hold up continuously under the weight of heavily-loaded trains and withstand all types of weather.
+The fact that even these strong railroad tracks needed replacement from time to time is a testament to the fierce and extended heat of the pyres.

-There is no realistic comparison between the durability of the standard railroad tracks used in the cremation grills in the camps and Denierbud’s lightweight stainless steel grill used in his beach bonfire.
-Denierbud’s speculation that the Germans would have used “special built alloy beams” is speculation and of no evidential value.
+There is no realistic comparison between the durability of standard railroad tracks and lightweight stainless steel grills used for simple beach bonfires.
+The speculation and faulty experiments of Holocaust deniers, like Denierbud, are of no evidential value.
 The eyewitness testimony of SS men Heinrich Matthes and Karl Streibel; the commandant of Treblinka, Franz Stangl; and Jewish survivors Thomas Blatt, Chil Rajchman, and Samuel Willenberg shows that standard railroad tracks were used on the cremation grills.